-Winter brings a wide range of citrus fruits, each with their own unique personality.
-Some bring the sweetness while others turn up the acidity, with a range of varieties in between.
+Winter brings a wide range of citrus fruits, each posessing their own unique personality.
+Some bring the sweetness while others turn up the acidity, with an array of flavors in between.
 If all you know are your basic oranges, it’s time to get familiar with the bigger family, and to maybe even find a new favorite!

 Oranges